MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Cybersecurity First Principles
 * __Domain Separation__: Good fences make good neighbors.
 When trying to secure a home or computer, separating the areas where resources are and people work prevents accidents and loss of data or private information.
 We are preventing the information worlds from colliding.

+* __Resource Encapsulation__: A resource can be hardware such as memory, disk drives, or a display screen.
+It can also be system objects such as semaphores, a linked list, or shared memory.
+Processes (or programs) need resources to run.
+Resources have to be separated and used in the way they were intended.

+* __Process Isolation__: A process is when a program is run.
+By keeping processes separated, it prevents the failure of one process from causing another to fail.

 ### Table of Contents
 [Introduction](#introduction)
 [Installing VirtualBox](#installing-virtualbox)